captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-You smoking weed, Lulu -- by definition, that means you ain’t sober.
+You smoking weed, Lulu—by definition, that means you ain’t sober.

 ---